Yuuki Menstrual Cup Review

 How to Clean the Yuuki Cup in a Public Bathroom

-In a public bathroom, wash your hands before going into the stall.
+In a public washroom, wash your hands before going into the stall.
 Take out your Yuuki Cup.
 Wipe it with some clean paper towel, wet wipe, or spray it off with some water from a water bottle.

 Then, be sure to clean your menstrual cup well when you get home.
 It’s not ideal to have to take out, and then reinsert your Yuuki Cup in a public bathroom, but it’s definitely possible.

-Remember, some places like Starbucks have public bathrooms that are actually private stalls with a sink and toilet.
+Remember, some places like Starbucks have bathrooms that are actually private stalls with a sink and toilet.
 Try to use these if possible for best results.